 RVN Preliminary Investigation Committee

-The RVNPIC meets every 6 to 8 weeks to decide if cases should be referred to an RVNDC hearing.
+The Stage 2 RVNPIC meets every 6 to 8 weeks to decide if cases should be referred to the Charter Case Committee or an RVNDC hearing.

-The RVNPIC Chairman provides a report to RCVS Council at the Council’s three meetings each year.
+The RVNPIC Chair provides a report to RCVS Council at the Council’s three meetings each year.

 Professional Conduct Department

 The Professional Conduct Department of the RCVS includes legally-qualified staff, Professional Conduct Officers and administrative staff.
 It manages complaints and provides advice on the Codes of Professional Conduct.